 - Emails to the university community (faculty, staff, admin, students) must be sent through this email system.
 Third party email systems (by vendors or a department's own system) may be used in lieu of this email system ONLY if the message is directed towards external parties (non-university email addresses).

 - The text of the message must be approved by the Vice President to whom the individual department or group wishing to send the message reports.
 See below for divisional contact person(s) to whom the mass message request should be sent.
 The divisional contact may also authorize employees in their division to upload e-mails to the mass e-mail queue without having to send their text for approval.

-- Events must first be posted through MyPostings before the mass e-mail message will be sent out.
+- Events can be posted through MyPostings in addition to a mass e-mail message being sent.
 An event is any activity open to a broad group of the university community.
 Examples: seminars, trainings, conferences, workshops, lectures, receptions, concerts.
 This does not include private meetings or department meetings.
 The mass e-mail system should not be used to send out event reminders, unless for major campus events, such as Commencement, All Faith Service, etc. A personal message in MyPostings is an option for event reminders.

 - Messages for enrollment or registration in USD degree programs or classes will not be approved except if they are part of a USD strategic initiative.
 A personal message in MyPostings is an option.